5 Underrated Destinations in Europe

 1. Gravensteen

 This castle was built in 1180.
-The castle of counts, as it was known locally, was a symbol of horrific torture and repression.
+The Castle of Counts, as it was known locally, was a symbol of horrific torture and repression.
 It was then resorted and became Ghent’s more important attraction.
 Today it contains two museums.
-Firstly, the museum of Judicial objects which showcases objects used for punishment during the medieval period.
-The second Museum is the Museum of Arms that showcases many weapons used in times of war.
+Firstly, the Museum of Judicial Objects which showcases objects used for punishment during the medieval period.
+The second Museum is the Museum of Arms which showcases many weapons used in times of war.
 After you have explored, the museums make sure to head to the rooftop to access some of the best views of the city.
 Entry to the Gravensteen costs 12 euros per person.

 2. Visit the Vrijdagmarkt, the Friday Market.

 The market is a must-visit when in Ghent.
 As the name indicates, the Market runs every Friday from 9 am till 1 pm.
 The market sits in a lovely square steeped in history with cosy cafes and restaurants.
-The tradition of the market has been functioning for centuries and has lots of local produce as well as textiles.
+The market tradition has been functioning for centuries and has lots of local produce and textiles.

 3. Try one of the Hundreds of Beers at the Tavern Dulle Griet

 The Tavern Dulle Griet is a legendary bar in Ghent.
-They serve more than 250 Belgian beers with there offerings varying from rare beers to red ale and porter.
-You can even trade-in your shoe as a deposit for a generous pint.
+They serve more than 250 Belgian beers with their offerings varying from rare beers to red ale and porter.
+You can even trade in your shoe as a deposit for a generous pint.

 Devon in England is such an astounding part of the UK.
-Known for its Jurassic UNESCO coastline, made up of dramatic cliffs, beautiful beaches.
-Devon is also full of striking waterfalls, postcard perfect towns and villages and incredible trails.
+Known for its Jurassic UNESCO coastline, made up of dramatic cliffs, and beautiful beaches.
+Devon is also full of striking waterfalls, postcard-perfect towns and villages and incredible trails.

 How long do you need in Devon?